sakamies/boom-customelement/README.md

 <h1>Boom custom element</h1>

 This is a silly example of how you can parameterize custom elements with their name.
-Define an element named &lt;boom---&gt; and the element will have a fuse of as many seconds as there are dashes in its name.
+Define an element named `<boom--->` and the element will have a fuse of as many seconds as there are dashes in its name.

-Import as usual.
+Import and define as usual.

 ```js
 import { Boom } from './boom.js'